Papillary necrosis

 The VA rates Papillary necrosis under Diagnostic Code (DC) 7538, governed by 38 CFR 38 CFR § 4.115b.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What is the C&P exam like for Papillary necrosis?
+What happens at the C&P exam for Papillary necrosis?

 Get a Personalized Rating Analysis